On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Empirical learning rate exponents

-\textbf{MLPs on multi-index data.} Here we train 2-layer and 3-layer ReLU MLPs on generated multi-index teacher data as detailed in \Cref{sec:exp_details}.
+\textbf{CE versus MSE versus MSE+softmax.} Here we train 2-layer and 3-layer ReLU MLPs on generated multi-index teacher data as detailed in \Cref{sec:exp_details}.
 These data crucially differ from the other considered datasets in that the target function only depends on the first 2 input dimensions.
 Due to the isotropic covariate distribution, input layer feature learning is necessary for good generalization.
-Hence we observe a clear $\eta_n=\Theta(1)$ scaling for 2-layer MLPs with CE loss, necessary for preserving input layer feature learning (\Cref{fig:lr_trainacc_teacher_2layers}).
-3-layer MLPs attain the maximal activation-stable exponent $\eta_n=\Theta(n^{-1/2})$ in CE loss (\Cref{fig:lr_trainacc_teacher_3layers}).
+Hence we observe an approximate $\eta_n\approx\Theta(1)$ scaling for 2-layer MLPs with CE loss, necessary for preserving input layer feature learning (\Cref{fig:lr_trainacc_teacher_2layers}, left).
+3-layer MLPs attain the maximal activation-stable exponent $\eta_n=\Theta(n^{-1/2})$ in CE loss (\Cref{fig:lr_trainacc_teacher_3layers}, left).
 2-layer MLPs preserve a better validation accuracy compared to their training accuracy than deeper nets, as input layer learning gets increasingly inhibited by $\Theta(1)$-learning rate instability in the presence of hidden layers.
 Both for shallow and deeper MLPs with MSE loss, we lose feature learning under the maximal output-stable scaling $\eta_n=\Theta(n^{-1})$, as expected.

-In this setting, it becomes particularly apparent that using the MSE loss with a softmax applied to the output of the network is not desirable.
+In this setting, it becomes particularly apparent that using the MSE loss with a softmax applied to the output of the network is not desirable (\Cref{fig:lr_trainacc_teacher_2layers,fig:lr_trainacc_teacher_3layers}, right).
 Ultimately, the only difference to CE loss is that the loss derivative with respect to the network output $f(\xi):=W^{L+1}x^L(\xi)$ becomes where the inner derivative of the softmax $\sigma_i(\delta_{ij}-\sigma_j)$ vanishes as soon as the outputs diverge $|f_i(\xi)-f_j(\xi)|\to\infty$ on a training point $\xi$.
 Hence, while the softmax still mitigates output blowup in the forward pass, the gradients vanish under output blowup.
 The CE loss, on the other hand, is exactly the correct choice of loss function to cancel out the inner derivative of the softmax and effectively view $\sigma(f)$ as the output of the network, resulting in $\left(\frac{\partial \calL}{\partial f}\right)_j=\sigma(f)_j-y_j$.

 Here vanishing gradients under output blowup in the MSE+softmax setting is so severe that output blowup prevents learning under large learning rates and the optimal learning rate scales as $\Theta(n^{-1})$.